 Best Hostels in Bangkok for Couples

-As I changed from a ‘solo traveller’ to a ‘travelling couple’ I preferred to stay in private rooms in hostels rather than in dormitories.
+As I changed from a ‘solo traveller’ to a ‘travelling couple’, I preferred to stay in the private rooms offered by hostels, rather than in dormitories.
 You still enjoy the social vibe of a backpacker hostel and get to meet people from all over the world, but you get your own privacy, which is nice.
 Many good hostels in Bangkok have excellent private rooms that can be better value than hotel rooms.
 Here are some of the top Bangkok hostels with great private rooms…

 We stayed at this hostel in the cute neighbourhood of Din Daeng on a recent trip to Bangkok and loved it!
-The private rooms are huge, modern and extremely reasonably priced (from $56 US) and the hostel is clean and modern with a lovely courtyard and DIY breakfast in the morning.
+The private rooms are huge, modern and extremely reasonably priced (from $23USD).
+The hostel is clean and modern with a lovely courtyard and DIY breakfast in the morning.
 Highly recommended!

 A luxury Bangkok hostel that’s located just a 2-minute walk from MBK shopping mall.
 This hostel is much more like a boutique hotel than a backpacker hostel!
 There’s a common area to hang out with a pool table and a bar.
-The staff are friendly and the rooms are super comfortable – some of them even have a hammock as well as your bed!
+The staff are friendly and the modern rooms are super comfortable.

 Best Hostels in Bangkok for Families